|Nutritional Guidelines (per serving)|

 This attractive cantaloupe jam is an easy and nearly foolproof jam made with two pouches of liquid pectin.
 This is a delicious summer jam, perfect with buttermilk biscuits or scones.

 Use firm, ripe melons, but they shouldn't be over-ripe or excessively sweet.

-- Bring the water to a gentle, or slow boil (about 200° F/93.3° C).
-Once the water begins to boil, cover the pot and process for 10 minutes.
+Bring the water to a gentle, or slow boil (about 200° F/93.3° C).
+Once the water begins to boil, you must cover the pot and process for 10 minutes.
 If using pint jars, 15 minutes.

 Refrigerate any unsealed jars and use within a week to 10 days.
 Alternatively, you can reprocess unsealed jars within 24 hours following the instructions above with new lids and new jars, if necessary.
 Or freeze the unsealed jam.
 Use freezer containers, leaving about 1 inch of headspace or adjust the headspace to 1 1/2 inches if using standard canning jars.
 The jam will expand when frozen.